 Together with community partners, our interdisciplinary team brings together sonic, performative and digital media collaborations from across the Humanities and Social Sciences.
 We are developing complementary methodologies to address critical questions in conflict research, music and the arts.

 Visit About Project for more details of our comparative projects.
-See News & Events and Project Symposium 2019 for more information on recent and forthcoming activities throughout the year.
+See Research Outcomes, News & Events and Project Symposium 2019 for more information on recent and forthcoming activities throughout the year.
 Explore related topics in this arena and beyond in The Conversation, an independent source of news and views, sourced from the academic and research community.

 Discover more about QUB's Global Research Institute, The Senator George J. Mitchell Institute for Global Peace, Security and Justice.